The Fruit of Evolution: Characters

 An undead skeletal monster of the "Dark Lord" class.
 He was formerly a human noble in love with his maid Marie, until he was betrayed by his own emperor and forced to flee to Saria's forest.
 Upon the death of Marie, he lost his humanity and formed a dungeon where could spend eternity alone with Marie's corpse.
-He is killed by Seiichi, but his soul is released by from his curse and he is allowed to reunite with Marie in the afterlife.
+He is killed by Seiichi, but his soul is released from his curse and he is allowed to reunite with Marie in the afterlife.